esciencecenter-digital-skills/research-software-support/modules/documentation/slides_documentation.md

 note:

-An example of "Deployment documentation" can be an SMP!
+All of these types of documentation can be included in a SMP.

 ===